Placement tests

 Results

-You will receive your result within 14 business days from the day you take your test.
-Your result will be sent automatically to the email address listed as your default address on your Concordia student center.
+You will receive your result within 14 days from the day you take your test.
+Your result will be sent automatically to the email address listed as your default address on your Concordia Student Centre.

+Students cannot take their placement test and their composition course in the same term.
 Composition courses are in high demand and seats fill up quickly.
 Once admitted, students should take the placement test at the earliest opportunity to leave ample time to find a spot in their required course before graduating.
-Students taking the placement test are not guaranteed to find seats in their required course in the upcoming term and should plan accordingly.

 Sample test